Özlem Tekin: Life and career

 In 2008, she started a new TV programme at Kral TV, one of the most established national music channels in Turkey.
-The programme's name is "Hiperaktif" (hyperactive) after Özlem's character.
+The programme's name is Hiperaktif (hyperactive) after Özlem's character.
 Also in 2008 she featured with Turkish singer Mişa, in his song "Dost Kalamam".

-In 2010, after a long break since her last album, she released her sixth studio album, "Bana Bi'şey Olmaz".
+In 2010, after a long break since her last album, she released her sixth studio album, Bana Bi'şey Olmaz.
 One of the old tracks, "Sil Baştan", which she wrote for the TV series with the same name, is in this album.
 She also recorded "Sen Anla" which was written by her and vocalized, and used by a famous Turkish singer, Levent Yüksel, in his earlier album.
 One of the interesting things about new album is that she interpreted a famous Anatolian folk song "Hey Onbeşli" as "Aslan Yarim", in her own musical style.
 The first video clip from this album was "Yatağım Boş".
 After a while, second video clip "Kimse Bilmez" started to appear on TV channels.
 Third video clip "Sen Anla" was released and had a better popularity than the previous singles.

+In 2016, she left city life behind and moved to a farm in Milas, has lived largely out of the public eye while focusing on farming.